aeriaframework/docs/aeria/collection.md

 ### Interacting directly with MongoDB

-In `context` collections are mutated with a `model` property.
+In `context` collections receive a `model` property.
 This property consists of `typeof import('mongodb').Collection` and can be used to access the database directly.
 Please note that this interface won't populate references automatically -- you'll need to build a custom aggregation pipeline for that.
-Use `functions` instead of interfacing with MongoDB directly if that's more convenient.
+Use `functions` instead of interfacing with MongoDB directly if autopopulating references is a need.

 ```typescript
 router.GET('/glutenFreePizzas', (context) => {